-- 3.1 The Foundation Trustees' Strategy Review 2011 states that the Foundation must remain committed to the long-term goal of the global adoption of the IFRS Standards in their entirety and without modification. - 3.2 While some jurisdictions will decide to adopt the Standards in a single step (sections 3.7 3.22), others will require a transition or convergence stage (sections 3.23-3.30).
-More information on the common steps to adoption of the Standards and what they entail can be found in the Foundation's Adoption Guide at http://www.ifrs.org/use-around-the-world/adoption-and-copyright/. - 3.3 Whatever the adoption approach, the Adopting Entity will need to decide if and how to disseminate the Standards.
-Dissemination should be discussed with a member of the TAC team because it will have implications for the use of the Foundation's intellectual property. - 3.4 A licensing agreement is required in all cases where the content of the Standards is used by an Adopting Entity, including cases of convergence where only parts of the content are used to form local standards. - 3.5 Foundation experience has shown it may take substantial time from the first contact with the TAC team until the agreement is signed and the Adopting Entity is licensed to translate and/or publish the Standards.
-Therefore, the Foundation recommends the Adopting Entity contact the TAC team early in the adoption process and builds that time into its processes. - 3.6 The Foundation has licensing models to support jurisdictions' varied approaches.
-The diagram below shows different methods of adoption and the resulting distribution options of the Standards:
+- 3.1 The Foundation Trustees' Strategy Review 2011 states that the Foundation shall remain committed to the long-term goal of the global adoption of the Standards in their entirety and without modification. - 3.2 Although some jurisdictions will decide to adopt the Standards in a single step (paragraphs 3.9-3.31), others will require a transition or convergence stage (paragraphs 3.24-3.32).
+More information on the common steps to adoption of the Standards and what they entail can be found in the Foundation's Adoption Guide for the IFRS Accounting Standards and Adoption Guide Overview for the IFRS Sustainability Disclosure Standards. - 3.3 Whatever the adoption approach, the jurisdictional authority will need to decide if and how to disseminate the Standards.
+Dissemination should be discussed with a member of the TAC team because it will have implications for the use of the Foundation's intellectual property. - 3.4 A licensing agreement is required in all cases in which the content of the Standards is used by a jurisdictional authority, including cases of transition and convergence in which only parts of the content are reproduced to form local standards or regulations, including cases in which only the titles and/or numbers of individual Standards or paragraphs are quoted. - 3.5 More than one licence per jurisdiction might be necessary if more than one jurisdictional authority is using the Standards for more than one reporting framework or guidance.
+Foundation experience has shown it might take substantial time from the first contact with the TAC team until the agreement is signed and the jurisdictional authority is licensed to translate, publish or otherwise use the Standards.
+Therefore, the Foundation recommends the jurisdictional authority contact the TAC team early in the adoption process and build that time into its processes. - 3.6 The Foundation has licensing models to support jurisdictions' varied approaches.
+This diagram shows the most common methods of adoption and the resulting distribution options of the Standards:

-- 3.7 Full adoption of IFRS Standards into national legislative frameworks for mandating the use of the Standards usually follows one of two processes: - (a) adoption of the Standards where reproduction is required e.g. in an official gazette or on the website of the national standard-setter; or - (b) adoption by reference (resolution in law), with no reproduction of the Standards required by national law.
+- 3.7 Irrespective of the method of adoption, formal permission from the Foundation is required for use of any of the Standards by jurisdictional authority. - 3.8 Full adoption of the Standards into national legislative frameworks usually follows one of two processes: - (a) adoption of the Standards if reproduction is required, for example in an official gazette or on the website of the national standard-setter or other jurisdictional authority; or - (b) adoption by reference (resolution in law), with no reproduction of the Standards required by national law.